stevemutuura/bd-class-design-vector-class/README.md

 ## Open the Github repo for LightVectors and import your Vector class

 There will be instructions in the [LightVectors repo](https://github.com/LambdaSchool/bd-methods-scope-and-class-design-light-vectors.git) if you need additional help.

 ### A Completed Project Will

 Produce the output shown in the above section.

-Work properly with the LightVectors repo as shown below:
+Work properly with the LightVectors repo.

+## Extensions 1

+In order to make this class more versatile, update the fields with a z component.

+Create constructors that allow users to create 2D and 3D vectors, and update the existing methods to consider the z component.

+## Extensions 2

+There are some more standard Vector methods missing from this class.
+Implement any of the following suggestions:
+- Cross Product, returns a Vector
+- getDirection returns the angle of a 2D Vector
+- A static method `fromAngle` which creates a new 2D Vector from a given angle and direction
+- Rotate methods
+  - RotateAround might take in a Vector and a change in angle to rotate around the given vector.
+  - RotateX, RotateY, and RotateZ
+-